-Domestic violence misdemeanor and Felony records are open to the public, but they are not always easy to access.
-If you know the exact courthouse where your abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.
+Domestic violence misdemeanor and felony records are open to the public but they are not always easy to access.
+If you know the exact courthouse where the abuser may have been convicted, you can go to the courthouse and ask the clerk of court for access to those records.

 You can find contact information for sheriff departments in your area on our LA Sheriff Departments page.

 A local domestic violence organization in your area may also be able to answer your questions and assist you in talking to the necessary law enforcement officials.
-You will find contact information for organizations in your area on our LA State and Local Programs page under the Where to Find Help tab at the top of this page.
+You will find contact information for organizations in your area on our LA State and Local Programs page.

 Anyone who owns, has or buys a gun in violation of the federal firearm law can be punished by a fine, jail time for up to 10 years, or both.*

 In addition, if the abuser has committed one of the following crimes, Louisiana state law makes it illegal for him/her to possess a gun: a “crime of violence” which is a felony, various burglary crimes, manufacture of possession of a bomb or other incendiary device, possession of a firearm while possessing or selling a controlled dangerous substance, felony illegal use of weapons, any violation of the Uniform Controlled Dangerous Substances Law (LA R.S.
 40.961 et seq.) which is a felony, any crime defined as a sex offense, or an attempt to commit any of these above-listed offenses.** A person violating this law can be punished by 10 to 20 years in jail and a fine of $1,000 to $5,000.*** An attempt to violate this law can be punished by a maximum of seven and a half years in prison and a fine of $500 to $2,500.***